Midwife Negligence Leading To A Birth Injury Claims Guide – How Much Compensation Can I Claim?

 If you have experienced midwife negligence which led to birth injuries that harmed you or your child, or you are now an adult over the age of 18, who suffered a birth injury caused by midwife negligence as an infant, you could be entitled to claim midwife negligence compensation.

 Your midwife negligence compensation will be awarded in two parts, general damages and special damages.
-For example’s sake, let’s say that there is a midwife negligence case, where negligence in midwifery practice causes a child to develop cerebral palsy.
+For example, let’s say that there is a midwife negligence case, where negligence in midwifery practice causes a child to develop cerebral palsy.

 The child’s parents will be able to claim midwife negligence compensation on their child’s behalf, seek accountability and give the child the best possible care that they may need going forward.

 The first part of the compensation award will be general damages, these will serve the purpose of compensating your child for any pain and suffering that may result from their injuries.
-The second part of the settlement, which will usually be smaller will be special damages.
+The second part of the settlement will be special damages.
 These will be to compensate the parent and child for any expenses they have already undergone and will require in the future to manage their condition.

 This can include the cost of medical treatment, physiotherapy, home adaptations, mobility equipment and transportation.
 If one of the child’s parents or family members has had to take time off work to provide them with at-home care, they can also claim compensation to compensate them for their time.